PepperlFuchs/pf_lidar_ros2_driver/docs/timesync.md

 ### Usage

-Set `timesync_interval` to some non-zero milliseconds value if extra HTTP requests for sensor time shall be made.
-Otherwise, the packet reception is used to determine the timestamp relation.
+Set node parameter `timesync_interval` to some non-zero milliseconds value if extra HTTP requests for sensor time shall be made.
+The node will perform those request regularly each time the interval passed.
+Otherwise, the packet evaluation time is used to determine the timestamp relation.

 The recorded data is reset whenever scan parameters such as frequency and angular resolution are changed.
-The timestamps presented in the output just after changes should not be taken with care, as they might be inaccurate and jittering.
+Immediately after such changes, the ROS timestamps in scan data should be taken with care, while conversion coefficient and offset are still settling.